Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 simply rename the extension to '.txt'.

 * ``markers.txt``: a table in CSV format in a TXT file.
-The first row of the table lists gene names (all caps), while the first column lists cell names (the cell at the very top left should be blank).
+The first row of the table lists cell names, while the first column lists genes (all caps) , the cell at the very top left should be blank.
 Each element in the rest of the table should contain a numerical gene expression value, corresponding to the row/cell and column/gene of the element.
 Comma delimited only.